 If you’re under 14, unfortunately, most clinics will tell your parents or guardians if you get tested.
 If you’re 12 or 13, you can still go to some clinics like Head and Hands anonymously.
 Since they won’t have your name, they won’t have any way of telling your parents.

 If you’re 14 and over, clinics can’t tell your parents about STI testing.
 But, if you use your parents’ private insurance, it is possible that a test will show up on the bill.
 Sometimes, parents will see charges like this, and know you got tested.

 Is STI testing free?

 Yes!
 With RAMQ provincial insurance, any STI testing is free at many CLSCs and clinics!

 If you’re a university student, including if you’re an international student, you’ll likely be able to get free testing from your University Health Services.

-If you have insurance from another Canadian province or you’re an international student, you can go to clinics to get tested but you’ll need to pay upfront.
+If you have insurance from another Canadian province or you’re an international student, you can go to clinics to get tested but you might need to pay upfront.
 Some clinics can charge your home province directly.
 If you’re under 26, you can bring your provincial health card to Head and Hands near Vendome.
 At any age, you can go to the Jewish General Hospital near Cotes-des-Neiges metro.

 Not a Canadian resident?

 Many clinics in Montreal will give treatment or testing.
 Unfortunately you will likely need to pay upfront for testing.
 But if you have international insurance you may be able to get part, or all, of your money back, as long as you get a receipt.

 If you don’t have coverage because of your immigration status, Medecin du Monde may be able to help you.
 They give free consultations and testing for immigrants without coverage.
 You can call them at (514) 281-8998 extension 246 or drop in Thursdays from 1–4pm.